Jellohub/phase_3_project/README.md

 ## Limitations

-- The size of the dataset (roughly 60,000 records) is not optimal, limiting what our models will be able to gather.
+- The size of the dataset (roughly 59,000 records) is not optimal, limiting what our models will be able to gather.
+Preferably, we would've had more data.
 - Our dataset suffered from significant class imbalances, hampering our model's ability to make good predictions in one category, "functional needs repair."
 ![Target variable distribution](/figures/counts_1.png)